W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 While this is against the freedom democracy is supposed to give, and does at times tend to give, it is not prevented by the case, as in Australia, where the illusory notion of 'Community' is used in practice to usurp the command of Christ.
 It is utilised to suppress, to supplant, to secure other ways, subtly, strenuously and constantly...
 Insidiously and often clandestinely, the people may then both be led where they are to go, and be made the apparent ground of the autocratic dictates of government, of the people, by the people, for some of the people and against God.
 (Cf. *23, p.
 973A supra.)

 As democratic peoples lose their morals, desire material things first, follow their own culture, become uncritical of ideas, and simply proceed on commonly accepted norms, they begin to tyrannise, as South Australia has done in education in its government schools, even pretending evolution is science, excluding free debate, virtually excising the topic of creation in science and so on.
 The irony is that this resembles the walk or manner of a totalitarian State in this regard.
-Exclusion of open debate, not harassed by gratuitous pre-suppositions, itself is a deadly peril to democracy: foundering without knowledge, not sufficiently critical to realise that a salient aspect of totalitarianism has arrived without authority, without ground; and for many perhaps even... without recognition!
+Exclusion of open debate, not harassed by gratuitous pre-suppositions, but aptly subject to logical validity, is itself a deadly peril to democracy: foundering without knowledge, not sufficiently critical to realise that a salient aspect of totalitarianism has arrived without authority, without ground; and for many perhaps even... without recognition!

 845: DEROGATE - to reduce the reputation or image of, humble, speak against.